All math courses require a scientific calculator.

 Prerequisite: Algebra II, UW Mathematics Placement Test, and requirements for CAPP.

 Students will develop an understanding of the concepts, methods, and applications of Probability and Statistics.
 They will use the TI graphics calculator and various statistical software to enhance their understanding and effectively support their problem solving skills.
-Topics of discussion include graphical and numerical descriptive statistics, general and sampling distributions, fundamentals of statistical inference, including confidence intervals, hypothesis testing, simple and multiple regressions, and correlation.
+Topics of discussion include graphical and numerical descriptive statistics, general and sampling distributions, fundamentals of statistical inference, including confidence intervals, hypothesis testing, simple and multiple regressions, correlation, and confidence intervals.
 Methods of combinatorics (combinations, permutations, factorials, Pascal’s Triangle) are also included, as these topics relate directly to methods of probability.
 Students will be able to interpret these ideas in their own words and be able to communicate their ideas clearly in both written and oral form.
+The class will utilize project based assessments, as well as traditional quizzes and tests.

 UW-Oshkosh course number: Mathematics 109